ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

             # yield the next image in the pyramid
             yield image, scale
 ```
-I corpet the search area to y position 350 to 650 to reduce the search window and increase the processing speed.
+I cropped the search area to y position 350 to 650 to reduce the search window and increase the processing speed.
 The window size is 64 which is defined by the size of the training images.
-The step size is 18 which is a very small value but with larger step sizes I had problems finding cars on the right corner of the image.
-To find cars a different scales I used a image pyramid which scales the image by the factor of two in the second iteration.
+The step size is 18 which is a very small value.
+However, with larger step sizes I had problems finding cars on the right corner of the image.
+To find cars a different scales I used a image pyramid which scales the image by the factor two in the second iteration.

 ![sliding_window](https://github.com/ChristianMarzahl/CarND-Vehicle-Detection/blob/master/output_images/sliding_window.gif)